 Early Days Of The Internet #14609

-Here is the alternate tongue in cheek image description that goes with the unusual image title:
+For a laugh, here is the alternate story that goes with the unusual picture title:

-Back in the early days when the internet was young, the engineering had to be done from scratch using the basic technology of the time just like many other advancements throughout history.
-Here Zuckerburg himself is feeding coal into the boiler fire to get up enough steam to begin doing a little dirty work.
-Judging from some recent events pertaining to elections and king-making, that work has apparently has become a little dirtier over time.
+Back in the early days when the internet was young, engineering had to be done from scratch using the basic technology of the time.
+This has been true of many other technological advancements throughout history.
+Here, Zuckerburg himself is feeding coal into the boiler fire to get up enough steam to begin doing a little dirty work.
+Judging from some recent events pertaining to elections, misinformation, and king-making, that particular kind of work has apparently has become a little dirtier over time.